-Braced cofferdams usually adopted as land coffer dams to stop the entry of groundwater into the foundation pit and to support the soil so as to stop the cave.
-When the water removed from the pit, the structural concrete.
+Braced cofferdams are usually adopted as land coffer dams to stop the entry of groundwater into the foundation pit and to support the soil so as to stop the cave.
+When the water is removed from the pit, the structural concrete.
 The cofferdam is removed when concreting has been completed above the water level.

 A cellular cofferdam makes by driving sheet piles of special shapes to form a series of cells.
 These cells are designed to be interconnected to form a watertight wall rigid enough to retain water.
 The cells are filled with soil to provide a stabilizing force against lateral pressure.
 This type of cofferdam is most suitable for deepwater areas, most commonly used for marine construction such as dams and wharves.
 Basically, two types of cellular cofferdams commonly use.
 (1) Diaphragm Type (2) Circular Type

 This type of cellular cofferdam consists of circular arcs on the inner and outer sides which are connected by straight diaphragm walls.
-The connection between the curved parts and the diaphragms are made by means of a specially fabricated Y-element.
+The connection between the curved parts and the diaphragms is made by means of a specially fabricated Y-element.
 The cofferdam is thus made from inter-connected steel sheet piles.
 The cells are filled with coarse-grained soils which increase the weight of the cofferdam and also its stability.
 The leakage through the cofferdam is also reduced.

-To avoid rupture of diaphragms due to unequal pressure on the two sides, it is essential to fill all the cells at approximately the same rate.
+To avoid the rupture of diaphragms due to unequal pressure on the two sides, it is essential to fill all the cells at approximately the same rate.
 One advantage of the diaphragm type is that the effective length of the cofferdam may be increased easily by lengthening the diaphragm.

-Circular type cofferdams are consists of a set of large diameter circular cells interconnected by an area of smaller diameter.
+Circular type cofferdams are consist of a set of large diameter circular cells interconnected by an area of smaller diameter.
 The walls of the connecting cells are perpendicular to the walls of the main circular cells of large diameter.
 The segmental arcs are joined by special T-piles to the main cells.
 The circular type cellular cofferdams are self-sustaining, and therefore independent of the adjacent circular cells.
 Each cell can be filled independently.
 The stability of such cells is much greater as compared with that of the diaphragm type.
 However, the circular cells are more expensive than the diaphragm type, as these require more sheet piles and greater skill in setting and driving the piles.
-Because of the diameter of circular cells is limited by interlock tension, their ability to resist lateral pressure due to high heads are limited.
+Because the diameter of circular cells is limited by interlock tension, their ability to resist lateral pressure due to high heads are limited.